skylon07/pyblitz/README.md

 createdUser.id = 12345

 pyblitzResponse = myApi.some.user.endpoint.GET()
-userFromResponse = pyblitzResponse.transform(someTransformUserFunction)
+userFromResponse = pyblitzResponse['json']['path']['to']['user']
 assert type(userFromResponse) is myApi.User
+userFromResponseTransform = pyblitzResponse.transform(customTransformFn)
+assert type(userFromResponseTransform) is myApi.User
 ```

-A transformation function is a function that takes a parsed JSON object and returns a pair of two things: the first is the `Schema` class reference to create from, and the second is the desired part of the responseJson which should be converted to that `Schema`.
+A transformation function is a function that takes the JSON dictionary and converts it to whatever data you need.
+This can be used for filtering unnecessary data or escaping the automatic `Schema` generation.
 A simple example for the above case:

 ```
 # `responseJson` is an object with this data heirarchy: